lionelchg/PlasmaNet/notes/streamer.md

 Creation of training datasets with `rhs_random_cyl.py`.
 The typical value of `n0` has been raised to $10^{16}$ m$^3$ for typical value of charge difference in the streamer cases.
 The random values from RHS are amplified around the axis so that there is a shift of values and the learning procedure seems to be harder with this kind of dataset.
 Think about a kind of dataset that will make the network understand this behavior of the Poisson equation in cylindrical coordinates that is different from cartesian coordinates.

+### Modifications

+Compared to the squared Dirichlet test case:

+- Dirichlet Boundary loss only on: top left right
+- Axial Loss added (similar to Inside Loss but only on the axis)
+- Custom padding added (even if not great for now ...)

 ### Hyperparameters tunning

 No scaling factor has been applied this time.
 The RHS is 1e8 approximtely and the potential is around unity.